Acknowledge No Evil: How People Come To Accept Violence Against Animals As Normal

 Currently, only those who already don’t eat animals are picking up on the term carnism, so for most people meat eating and the systems of belief that allow for the mass suffering of animals remain unnamed for now.
 This cultural shift is part of a marathon we are still striving to finish.
 In the short run, advocates must also work to change individuals on a personal level to lift the veil of denial that is normal for most people and that they have been learning to maintain since childhood.
 So how do we break through denial?

 One possible way to overcome normalized denial is by normalizing compassion.
 It is easy to deny suffering because it is normal to deny suffering; advocates can potentially work within this rubric and make it easy to express compassion by making compassion normal.
-In Change of Heart, Nick Cooney highlights the possibilities of this tactic.
-Cooney examined studies of why people who smoke or are obese tend to be in social networks of others who smoke or are obese, or why it is that happy people have happy friends.
+For example, studies have explored why people who smoke or are obese tend to be in social networks of others who smoke or are obese, or why it is that happy people have happy friends.
 This research finds it is not necessarily that people choose to be with others like themselves, nor is it that people in similar social networks are exposed to similar experiences that lead them to have these characteristics.
 Rather, people influence one another and “spread” these characteristics.
 Even when someone overeats and has seconds, it normalizes the act of overeating within her or his social circle.

-Cooney suggests that animal advocates might therefore try to engage in communities of people and build friendships with people who are not animal advocates.
+This suggests that animal advocates might, therefore, try to engage in communities of people and build friendships with people who are not animal advocates.
 In this way, people are exposed to the idea that not exploiting animals is not such a crazy idea and perhaps even normal.

 Though there might be inroads to normalizing compassion, animal suffering is rampant.
 The culture of denying animal suffering, or at least the culture of denying the importance and/or moral implications of animal suffering, may be so pervasive and entrenched that it is less useful to understand how denial works, and more important to understand those who are not in denial.
 After 248 pages of explaining the complex processes of denial, Cohen comes to the same conclusion: